 So, as you can see, boardwipes vs indestructible is decided on a case-by-case basis.
 Just remember.
 If it says “destroy”, or if it deals damage, it won’t work.
 If it exiles, bounces, or reduces toughness, it will.

 Can You Sacrifice an Indestructible Creature?

 Yes, you can.
 Whether you want to sacrifice the creature yourself, or if your opponent is forcing you to makes no difference.
 Indestructible creatures are sacrificed just the same as regular creatures.

 Enchantments that Give Indestructible

 Indestructible is a powerful ability.
 In Magic, removing your opponents threats is crazy important.
 And on the flip side of that, protecting your best cards is equally important.

-Here I’ll list my favorite enchantments that grant the indestructible ability.
+Here I’ll list my favorite enchantments that grant indestructible.

 Indestructibility is as simple as it gets both in name and function.
 For four mana, you can give any permanent you want indestructible.
 The only downside is that Indestructibility isn’t indestructible itself.
 Still, the versatility of this enchantment makes it a nice option.

-While not an enchantment, Eldrazi Monument is one of the best cards in the game that grant indestructible.
+While not an enchantment, Eldrazi Monument is one of the best cards in the game for protecting your bvoard.
 This five mana artifact gives all of your creatures indestructible and +1/+1!
 The downside, however, is that you have to sacrifice a creature each turn, and if you can’t, you have to sacrifice Eldrazi Monument.

 Bonds of Mortality